juanbelieni/juanbelieni.github.io/content/events/condor-camp/index.md

 - machine learning
 ---

-[Condor Camp](https://condor.camp) was an amazing event on AI safety that happened in Mexico City.
+[Condor Camp](https://condor.camp) is an amazing camp on AI safety.
 There, I learned and discussed topics related to AI governance and technical AI safety.
 I was also introduced to the [effective altruism](https://effectivealtruism.org) philosophy.
 It was probably the best experience regarding career planning as well.

 <!--more-->